mgronhol/peters-saucepan/Ramen/recipes.md

 ##### Process

  1) Boil 1.5 l of water with an electric kettle
- 2) Fry bacon cubes on an pan
+ 2) Start frying bacon cubes on an pan
  3) When water is boiling, put the egg into a kettle and cover it with boiling water (and turn the heat on)
  4) Put miso, soy, mirin and chili paste to a bowl, add instant noodles (and satchets coming with it) and rest of the boiling water
  5) When bacon is done, add it to the bowl